versyxdigital/framework/README.md

 #### Which should you use?

-Both patterns have their place in software development, but Dependency Injection is generally preferred due to its advantages in decoupling, testability, and clarity.
-Service Locator can be useful in scenarios where centralising the management of dependencies is necessary, but it should be used with caution due to its tendency to obscure dependencies and increase coupling.
+Both patterns have their place in software development, but dependency injection is generally preferred due to its advantages in decoupling, testability, and clarity.
+Service locator can be useful in scenarios where centralising the management of dependencies is necessary, but it should be used with caution due to its tendency to obscure dependencies and increase coupling.